htruong/ezpi4me/README.md

 What exactly does this process do to eliminate the Intel ME?
 --

-The ME firmware is very big, so the code doesn't reside on the Intel CPU hardware.
-The firmware has to be fed to the Intel CPU from somewhere.
+The ME firmware is very big, so the code doesn't reside on the coprocessor hardware.
+The firmware has to be fed to the coprocessor from somewhere.
 That somewhere is, in practice, a region of the flash chip of the computer.
 The ME firmware takes something like 512K-3MB in that 8MB chip.
-There is a hardware watchdog on the Intel CPU that checks if the operation of the ME firmware after the computer is on for half an hour.
-If it realizes that the ME is not operational at all, it will reset the machine.
+There is a hardware watchdog on the coprocessor that checks if the operation of the ME firmware after the computer is "on" for half an hour.
+If it realizes that the ME is not operational at all, it will reset the CPU.
 When the firmware runs, it sets certain (hidden/privileged) registers or memory values to the correct values signaling to the watchdog that it's operational, and thus makes the hardware watchdog happy.

-The problem is you can't just feed the CPU a totally bogus ME code.
+The problem is you can't just feed the coprocessor a totally bogus ME code.
 Before the CPU runs the code, it will check certain signatures and if the signature doesn't match, the CPU won't run it.
 The me-cleaner software changes the firmware in an extremely clever way: the botched code still passes some minimum security requirements, the CPU still executes it, and it still flags the ME as somewhat operational, and thus the watchdog is still happy.

 Now the layout of the firmware has also one more tidbit.
 On the firmware, you can mark a certain region of the chip to be extremely critical, to prevent that region from ever be written on.
 In the factory firmware, the ME region is often marked as extremely critical, that's why you can't just change the ME firmware from the machine itself (even when you can update and flash a new firmware from the machine itself).